Hunt median real estate price is $466,333, which is more expensive than 78.7% of the neighborhoods in Texas and 62.7% of the neighborhoods in the U.S.

 If you are planning to retire in Texas, this neighborhood should be on your must-see list.
 For many reasons, Hunt may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Texas, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.4% of neighborhoods in TX.
 If a Texas retirement is in your future, this neighborhood should be one of the places you visit.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.9% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 11 residents per square mile, Hunt is less crowded than 96.9% of all U.S. neighborhoods.
 One of the notable things about Hunt is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Did you know that the Hunt neighborhood has more Scots-Irish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.5% of this neighborhood's residents have Scots-Irish ancestry.